TomBurdge/Open-AI-Streamlit-Demo/README.md

 Interested in using this application?

-Visit [example.com](http://https://example.com/.com) to access the app, hosted on the Streamlit Community Cloud.
+Visit [https://open-ai-app-demo-wchtpx7nqlc7ulghpf2xcs.streamlit.app/](https://open-ai-app-demo-wchtpx7nqlc7ulghpf2xcs.streamlit.app/) to access the app, hosted on the Streamlit Community Cloud.
+At present, to access you will need a password.

 If you cannot use this app, please raise an issue.
 It is likely that a spending limit has been reached.